wsdream/CARP/data/readme.txt

 http://ccl.fer.hr/wordpress/people/research-assistants/marin-silic/clus-evaluation-dataset/

 If you have any questions on the dataset, please contact the author **Dr. Marin Silic** from University of Zagreb.
-Thanks!